 - Liaising with venue about numbers, food and drink

-Because this will be a team event, you’ll need to work out with your venue what their availability is and how many people per team and how many people in total they can accommodate ie. whether you’ll book the whole venue out or just a number of lanes.
+Because this will be a team event, you’ll need to work out with your venue what their availability is, how many people per team and how many people in total they can accommodate ie. whether you’ll book the whole venue out or just a number of lanes.
 If you’re just booking a few lanes, ask whether you’ll be able to increase the number of lanes if you get more people wanting to attend.

 Have some prize categories to be awarded at the end of the day: Highest score, Most gutter balls, Most strikes, lowest score.
 If you’re theming your ten pin bowling fundraiser, include a best dressed award.